A Cookieless Future: Is Your Marketing Ready For The Post-Cookie, Post-Pixel World?

 It’s likely he’s right.
 Digital advertising is a huge industry and there are huge financial incentives to find a way to target and measure advertising in a privacy-centric way.
 Necessity is the mother of invention, after all.

 And, it’s worth emphasising….
-Third party cookies weren’t all that good anyway.
+Third-party cookies weren’t all that good anyway.

-Cookie matching to ad platforms was always imperfect, averaging around 40-60%.
+averaging around 40-60%.
 That’s why everyone has stories of being targeted with completely bizarre ads that have only a tangential-at-best relationship to their browsing behaviour.

 And on top of this, cookies can’t track user behaviour across devices.
 So if someone switches browsers or devices, you can’t track what they’re doing.
-Advertising that relies on third party cookies right now is probably not working all that well for you.
+Advertising that relies on third-party cookies right now is probably not working all that well for you.
 So please, don’t panic.

-Action Number 2: Install GA4
+Action Number 2: Consider Configuring GA4 for Server-Side Tracking

-Action Number 3: Get Your First Party Data In Order
+Action Number 3: Get Your First-Party Data In Order

 We spoke to Harry Dance at Kayo Digital, a digital agency in Kent.
 Here’s what he had to say: